 ‘Het winkeltje’ AZC Joseph Haydnlaan

 There is a demand for and educational toys (children's puzzles, building materials such as Lego) and picture books for small children, shoes and winter clothes.
-Especially winter jackets for men and other clothing for men (small and medium).
-Currently there is no demand for women clothes.
 But Duvets, fitted sheets, duvet covers and towels are asked for.
 There is a surplus of plashes and baby toys.
+The 'shop' doesn't collect clothes nor shoes.

 To furnish their homes, newcomers frequently buy their goods and furniture in so called Weggeefwinkels and kringloopwinkels (Shops where you can take goods for free and second hand shops)